alphagov/govuk-developer-docs/source/manual/readmes.html.md

 You can also just link to the docs/ directory itself.

-## Licence
+## License

-Link to your LICENCE file.
+Link to your LICENSE file.
 ```

 Examples READMEs that follow the above structure: